-The chemical burden of drug abuse changes the way your brain functions.
+The chemical burden of drug use changes the way your brain functions.
 Additionally, chronic drug-seeking and using changes the way you live and relate to your life, responsibilities, and relationships.
 Combined, these things can leave your thoughts, emotions, and behaviors in extremely dysfunctional states.

 Behavioral therapies, either in an individual or group setting, work to undo this damage while imparting coping and relapse prevention skills into your sober living toolset.
 Here are the researched-based therapies we use:

 - Dialectical behavior therapy (DBT)

 One of the most powerful benefits of these therapies is how they help you recognize and accept the need for change within your life while supporting you as you develop the skills to do so.